Duration of the secondments

 - the proposed research programme may include up to three secondments with at least one mandatory secondment in a non-academic partner organisation;

-- MSCA mobility rules: researchers may not have resided or carried out their main activity (work, studies, etc.) in the country of their host organization (MLZ, Germany) for more than 12 months in the 3 years immediately before the co-funded programme’s call deadline.
+- MSCA mobility rules: researchers must not have resided or carried out their main activity (work, studies, etc.) in the country of their host organization (MLZ, Germany) for more than 12 months in the 3 years immediately before the co-funded programme’s call deadline.
 Compulsory national service, short stays such as holiday and time spent as part of a procedure for obtaining refugee status under the Geneva Convention, are not taken into account.

 What is the Heinz Maier Leibnitz Zentrum?